On this page

 - Processing time for I-130A varies by category — always check the official USCIS processing time tool.

-- Supporting documentation for family-based petitions.
+- Supporting document for family-based immigration petitions.

 Who uses it